Home Wordpress, It's Not You, It's Me, Kinda

 Azure, Jekyll & GitHub

-With the prototype meeting all the requirements, the last thing was finding a hosting solution.
+With the prototype meeting all the requirements, the last thing was hosting.

 Hosting was something I had been thinking about.
 During my research I had run across some stuff on Azure Static Web Apps.
 Gatsby and Hugo are one of the Build Presets offered when creating an Azure Static Web App.
 Jekyll was not.
 One of the things I am currently studying is Azure so this seemed like the perfect opportunity to make the new Jekyll site work as an Azure Static Web App.